HaoBytes/MIRA/README.md

 </tr>
 </table>

 The MoE module in MIRA exhibits **clear selective activation**, showing that different experts specialize in different temporal regimes.
+The gating heatmap shows that CDC-IHA predominantly activates a small, consistent subset of experts across layers.
+This reflects **low-frequency specialization**, where long-horizon patterns dominate and only a few experts handle the smoother temporal dynamics.
+In contrast, MIT-BIH exhibits much more **distributed expert routing**, with activations spread across many experts and layers.
+This corresponds to modeling fine-grained, high-resolution physiological waveforms.

 ## Citation